NicolasGraph/elsass/addons/css/README.md

 Change it to true to use @extend.
 * `$irreducible: false;`
 If true, the generated CSS grid will make each [irreducible fraction](//en.wikipedia.org/wiki/Irreducible_fraction) from 1/1 to `$max-col-number`/`$max-col-number` available.
-While in a standard grid `.s-3of12` should be replaced by `.s-1of4` (1/4 beeing the irreducible value of 3/12), you would also be able to use s-1of5; making the grid more flexible.
+While in a standard grid `.s-3of12` should be replaced by `.s-1of4` (1/4 beeing the irreducible fraction of 3/12), you would also be able to use `s-1of5`; making the grid more flexible.

 ## Classes and placeholders